Rainer Fetting

 Rainer Fetting (born 31 December 1949 in Wilhelmshaven, West Germany) is a German painter and sculptor.

 Rainer Fetting was one of the co-founders and main protagonists of the Galerie am Moritzplatz in Berlin, founded in the late 1970s by a group of young artists (mainly painters) from the class of Karl Horst Hödicke at the former Berliner Hochschule für Bildende Künste (Berlin Art Academy, today known as Universität der Künste).
 This group of artists, known as the “Moritzboys” and including, among others, Salomé, Bernd Zimmer, and Helmut Middendorf, subsequently achieved international acclaim as the “Junge Wilde” or “Neue Wilde” in the early 1980s.
 Fetting is now one of the internationally best known contemporary German artists, having created a large oeuvre of expressive figurative paintings covering many different kinds of subject-matter, as well as many bronze sculptures.

+He is openly gay and the subject of homosexuality appears in several of his paintings.

 Biography

 Rainer Fetting Artist, born 1949 in Wilhelmshaven.